JonPSmith/AspNetReactSamples/README.md

 *NOTES:
 - commands with `watch` in them stay running and will rebuild the files and re-run the command if a *.js file is saved.
 Very useful when debugging/developing.
-- I have sometimes found that Task Runner will only shows the `ReactWebPack.CoreRC2` Gulp commands.
+- I have sometimes found that Task Runner NOT show the `ReactWebPack.Core` NPM commands commands.
 I found out the NPM Task Runner tool was disabled (not sure why).
 If you can't see the build commands then check that it is enabled via Tools->Extensions and Updates->Installed and search for NPM.*